-What is the Load balancer add-in
+Using the Load balancer Add-in

 A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughoutput, minimizing response times and avoiding overload on any single server.
-Ultimately, load balancing increases the reliability of your stack.
+Ultimately, load balancing increases the reliability of your application.

 Add a load balancer

+You can now watch the logs, as usual to see the progress of the process.
 Depending on which cloud provider you use, this load balancer will be set up differently:

 - Amazon AWS: Elastic Load Balancing